 Thus in the beam gap region the motion is a pure drift, where the electrons have an opportunity to leave the beam and reach the vacuum chamber wall.
-Since the vacuum chamber is about 10 cm away from the beam axis, and the beam gap lasts 280 ns, it will require a transverse velocity

-$v_e = 0.36 \times 10^6$ m/s to escape, that is $\beta_e \sim 0.0012$ , which corresponds to an energy of about 0.36 eV.
-It is not clear how many electrons will be produced with an energy less than this, but only a very small fraction of the total is expected [10].
+Since the vacuum chamber is about 10 cm away from the beam axis, and the beam gap lasts 295 ns, it will require a transverse velocity $v_e = 0.34 \times 10^6$ m/s to escape, that is $\beta_e \sim 0.001132$ , which corresponds to an energy of about 0.33 eV.
+It is not clear how many electrons are produced with an energy less than this, but only a very small fraction of the total is expected [10].
 Thus most of the electrons produced by the residual gas ionization, in the drift regions, will be able to escape the beam, and be absorbed by the vacuum chamber wall.
 It derives that the neutralization coefficient $\chi$ given by equation (4) is expected to be considerably lower by several orders of magnitude.

-In the presence of the proton bunch, the bouncing angular frequency where $r_e = 2.82 \times 10^{-15}$ m, and $L = \beta cT = 135$ m is the bunch physical length.
-The bouncing frequency $\Omega_e / 2\pi$ is plotted in Figure 2 during the injection process.
-At the end of injection $\Omega_e / 2\pi = 90$ MHz, and it is about few MHz already with the first turn injected.
+In the presence of the proton bunch, the bouncing angular frequency where $r_e = 2.82 \times 10^{-15}$ m, and $L = \beta cT = 143$ m is the bunch physical length.
+The bouncing frequency is constant during the injection process $\Omega_e / 2\pi = 113.6$ MHz.
 The bouncing frequency is considerably higher then any other frequency which characterizes the beam motion.
-Electrons perform several transverse oscillations during the passage of the proton bunch.
+Electrons perform about 60 transverse oscillations during the passage of the proton bunch.